TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part2-Blazor/020 Add Todo Page.md

 The method `OnInitializedAsync()` just fetches all Users from the server.

 The `Create()` method will first reset the `msg`.
 Then we check if User and Title is set.
 This is also checked on the server, but we do a basic check here, so we don't have to contact the server if the User have not filled out everything.\
-Then a new `TodoCreationDto` is created, this class already exists, it what the Web API requires.
-It is handed over to the ITodoService to be sent to the server.\
+Then a new `TodoCreationDto` is created, this class already exists in the Domain component, it is what the Web API requires.
+It is handed over to the ITodoService to be sent to the server.

-In both methods we catch any potential errors from the layers below, and display the message through the `msg` field.
+In both methods we catch any potential errors from the layer below, and display the message through the `msg` field.

-##### NavigationManager
+#### NavigationManager
 After the call to the `ITodoService::CreateAsync()` we do something different.
 For the CreateUser page, we would just display a message saying success.
 Here we take the opportunity to introduce a new helper class, the `NavigationManager`

-This class is injected, see below, and we can use it to navigate to a different page.
-So far, the user has been in control of navigating between pages in the app.
+This class is injected like the services, see below.
+It is by default available, we do not need to register it as a service, and we can use it to navigate to a different page.
+So far, the user has been in control of navigating between pages in the app, by clicking the menu items.
 But sometimes something happens, and we want to take the user to a different page.

 The argument `("/")` is the URI of the page we want to display.
 For now, we navigate to the home page.
 Later we will change this, so we are taken to the Todo overview page.
 The argument will then be `("/ViewTodos")`.

 No success message is shown to the user now, only in case of errors.
-Whether that is user friendly is less relevant.
+Whether that is user friendly is less relevant for the example.
+It will be changed later, though.
 ## The View

-We have to again to the if-elseif-else thing to check for Users.
-If there are users, we display the input elements for the User.
+Again we have to do the if-else if-else thing to check for Users.
+If there are users, we display the input elements for creating a Todo.

 It looks like this: